redis/redis-doc/docs/data-types/sets.md

 ﻿---
-title: "Redis Sets"
+title: "Redis sets"
 linkTitle: "Sets"
 weight: 4
 description: >
-    Introduction to Redis Sets
+    Introduction to Redis sets
 ---

 A Redis set is an unordered collection of unique strings.
 You can use Redis sets to efficiently:

-* Track unique items (e.g., track all unique IP addresses accessing a given blog post)
+* Track unique items (e.g., track all unique IP addresses accessing a given blog post).
-* Represent relations (e.g., the set of all users with a given role)
+* Represent relations (e.g., the set of all users with a given role).
-* Perform common set operations such as intersection, unions, and differences
+* Perform common set operations such as intersection, unions, and differences.

 ## Examples

-* Store the set of "favorited" book IDs for users 123 and 456:
+* Store the set of favorited book IDs for users 123 and 456:
 ```
 redis:6379> SADD user:123:favorites 347
 (integer) 1